Ground-A-Video/Ground-A-Video/README.md

 - `--guidance_scale`: Sets the CFG scale.
 Default is 12.5.
 - `--flow_smooth_threshold`: Threshold for optical flow guided smoothing.
 Default is 0.2.
 - `--controlnet_conditioning_scale`: Sets the conditioning scale for ControlNet.
 Default is 1.0.
+- `--nti`: Whether to perfrom Null-text Optimization after DDIM Inversion.
+Default is False.
+  (If your CUDA Version is 11.4, then you can set is as True.
+If your CUDA Version is 12.2 or higher, set it as False: The codes are implemented using fp16 dtypes but in 12.2 higher CUDA version, the gradient backpropagation incurs errors/)

 ## More Results
 <table class="center">